 Closet hanging Organizer

-Use the Clutter Keeper® Deluxe 15 Pocket Hanging Storage Organizer to organize everything from accessories to cleaning products and even craft supplies.
+Use a hanging closet organizer to organize everything from accessories to cleaning products and even craft supplies.
 When you store it in the closet, you are freeing up space on your bookshelf.
 Each pocket is completely see-through so you can see what is inside each pocket.

-Measure where they are going to go and what they are going to hold before you buy them so you know you have enough.
+Measure where they will go and what they will hold before you buy them so you know you have enough.
 Then, start sorting!

 Finally, everyone – from single people to family managers – needs a command center.
-This is the place where you will organize upcoming schedules, bills, important dates, and communicate with others in the house.
+This is the place where you will organize upcoming schedules, bills, and important dates and communicate with others in the house.

 Most people use a corkboard, a message board (like a whiteboard), and some sort of filing system on their command center.
 Do what works naturally for your lifestyle.